web-projects/PAYMENT_UI/README.md

 # README #

-This an application for WPF testing.
+This an application for WPF Dialog Testing.

 ### What is this repository for? ###